Background Information on Preventing Genocide

 - In the case of Côte d’Ivoire, the UN Security Council, on 30 March 2011, unanimously adopted resolution 1975, condemning the gross human rights violations committed by supporters of both ex-President Laurent Gbagbo and President Ouattara following the presidential elections in November 2011 and authorizing a UN military operation to prevent the use of heavy weapons against civilians.

-- For South Sudan, the Security Council, in resolution 1996, in July 2011, established a UN peacekeeping mission, to — among other things — advise and assist the government in fulfilling its responsibility to protect civilians.
-In resolution 1990, one month earlier, the Security Council authorized the deployment of the UN Interim Security Force for Abyei, with a mandate to monitor the flashpoint border between the North and South.
-This Force is authorized to use force in protecting civilians and humanitarian workers in Abyei.
+- For South Sudan, the Security Council, in resolution 1996 of July 2011, established a UN peacekeeping mission (UNMISS), to — among other things — advise and assist the government in fulfilling its responsibility to protect civilians.
+In February 2014, the Security Council reiterated its steadfast support for UNMISS and its vital mission on behalf of the international community to protect civilians in South Sudan.

 In the case of Syria, despite rising numbers of dead and displaced, and dire warnings from the UN’s top officials, including repeatedly from the UN Secretary-General, the UN Security Council has been unable to unify behind a common course of action.